SotirisAlfonsos/chaos-master/README.md

   - job_name: "docker failure injection"
     # The type of the failure.
 Can be [Docker, Service, CPU, Server, Network]
     type: "Docker"
-    # The name of the target.
+    # The name of the target component.
 Only applicable to Docker and Service failure types
-    component_name: "zookeeper"
+    component_name: "nginx"
     # The list of targets for which is this failure can be applied
     targets: ['127.0.0.1:8083', '127.0.0.1:8081']
   - job_name: "network injection"